Fefedu973/lumathread/README.md

 ## Browser requirements

 Free paths use the exact HDR renderer and require WebGL2 with floating-point render targets and blending.
-Unsupported devices are reported explicitly; no approximate legacy renderer is bundled.
+Unsupported devices are reported explicitly;
 The analytic sine renderer remains the least expensive path.

 ## Registry development